Kazzit Announces Highest Quarterly Usership Growth to Date

-SAN FRANCISCO, Calif., Jan 12, 2017 (SEND2PRESS NEWSWIRE) -- Kazzit, the wine industry's most all-inclusive online community, has announced a bullish end of the year in terms of company growth.
-The fourth quarter of 2016 showed a 30 percent increase in unique visitors over Q3, and a 400 percent increase over the previous year.
+SAN FRANCISCO, Calif., Jan.
+12, 2017 (SEND2PRESS NEWSWIRE) — Kazzit, the wine industry’s most all-inclusive online community, has announced a bullish end of the year in terms of company growth.
+The fourth quarter of 2016 showed a 30 percent increase in unique visitors over Q3, and a 400 percentrease over the previous year.
 These results were fueled by a recently refreshed design, enhanced content and search capabilities, the launch of the Kazzit mobile app, and international expansion into 17 new countries.

 In just three months, Kazzit has surpassed its established competitors in traffic and engagement according to global website rankings (*see NOTE 1).
 With over 50K unique users and 124K page views per month, Kazzit is now ranked at 342K globally, with a domestic ranking of 68K in the United States – a major feat for a wine-tourism website.